MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 ##### Methods

 - **install(installMode: codePush.InstallMode = codePush.InstallMode.ON_NEXT_RESTART, minimumBackgroundDuration = 0): Promise&lt;void&gt;**: Installs the update by saving it to the location on disk where the runtime expects to find the latest version of the app.
 The `installMode` parameter controls when the changes are presented to the end user.
 The default value is to wait until the next app restart to display the changes, but you can refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.
-If the `installMode` parameter is set to `InstallMode.ON_NEXT_RESUME`, then the `minimumBackgroundDuration` parameter allows you to control how long the app must have been in the background before forcing the install after it is resumed.
+If the `installMode` parameter is set to `InstallMode.ON_NEXT_RESUME`, then the `minimumBackgroundDuration` parameter allows you to control how long the app must have been in the background before forcing the install after it's resumed.

 #### RemotePackage